myoupub/myou/prose/m/coc.md

 -----------------------------------------

-Earlier versions of these Terms are
+Earlier versions of this code is
 [available on GitHub](https://github.com/myoupub/myou/blob/master/prose/m/coc.md).